Data Visualizations

 The rise of self-service data analytics has empowered users throughout organizations to work with data directly.
 This represents a big improvement over the legacy model of having to wait for data specialists to create reports on their behalves.
 This took much longer and often resulted in static reports, meaning recipients would have to go through processes all over again if they had follow-up questions.

-Another advantage of advanced self-service analytics is the ability for users to automatically produce their own data visualizations in seconds.
 What’s more, these models are interactive.
 Instead of having to depend on static reports containing data visualizations updated the last time data was available, data analytics users can now create their own interactive charts and graphs on the spot.

-Here are four characteristics that differentiate interactive data visualizations in terms of the value they can offer users in comprehension and decision-making.
+Here are characteristics that differentiate interactive data visualizations in terms of the value they can offer users in comprehension and decision-making.

 User Friendly for All